spanner/radiant-forum-extension/README.md

 ## Status

-Fairly mature, but there's a lot going on here and plenty of places for me to hide bugs.
+Fairly mature, but with a few rough edges.
+There's a lot going on here and plenty of places for me to hide bugs.
 Tests are fairly thorough.

 ## Latest